nfcolak/CS464/README.md

 # CS464
-The homeworks and projects for the Introduction to Machine Learning Course.
+The Homework-1 of the CS464-Introduction to Machine Learning Course.
+In this project, some clustering algorithms are builded from scratch.